Blogs

 3. Three-tier Architecture

-The key features of a data warehouse include the following:
+A data warehouse’s key features include the following:

 • Subject-Oriented: It provides information catered to a specific subject instead of the organization’s ongoing operations.
 Examples of subjects include product information, sales data, customer and supplier details, etc.